Chris Evans MP

 Constituency

-Islwyn comprises a series of small towns and villages scattered along the mountains and valleys of west Gwent, nestling comfortably in what could be termed the bible belt of Welsh rugby union.
-Islwyn is a seat with a population of almost 73,000 divided between urban and rural areas.
+The Caerphilly parliamentary constituency is formed of a series of towns and villages scattered along the mountains and valleys of west Gwent and Mid Glamorgan surrounding Caerphilly town.
+The constituency has a population of just over 96,000 people divided between urban and rural areas.

-Education is offered principally through age 11-16 comprehensive schools and post-16 education at the Cross Keys campus of Coleg Gwent.
+Education is offered principally through age 11-16 comprehensive and welsh-medium schools, in addition to post-16 education at the Coleg Y Cymoedd Campus in Ystrad Mynach.